economic anthropology, political ecology,

 3. Navigating Political Noise and Uncertainty

 I am interested in the strategies that Mongolians employ to make judgments about politics in a democratic system that is very unpredictable and noisy.
-I have looked at this topic through a number of small projects ranging from an ethnographic study of a nationwide cash transfer scheme allegedly financed by mineral revenues to examining the implementation of a digital text message referendum to gauge the opinion of Mongolian citizens about how to address a looming economic crisis.
-Recently, I have been partnering with the anthropologist, Tuya Shagdar, to study the moral and instrumental value of gifts like cash and foodstuffs distributed by aspiring political candidates to rural citizens during a parliamentary election season.
+I have looked at this topic through small projects ranging from an ethnographic study of a nationwide cash transfer scheme allegedly financed by mineral revenues to examining the implementation of a digital text message referendum to gauge the opinion of Mongolian citizens about how to address a looming economic crisis.
+Through collaborative research and writing with the anthropologist, Tuya Shagdar, I haveexamined the moral and instrumental value of gifts like cash and foodstuffs distributed by aspiring political candidates to rural citizens during a parliamentary election season.

-"Electoral Gifting and Personal Politics in Mongolia's Parliamentary Election Season" (co-authored with Tuya Shagdar), 2018, Central Asian Survey (forthcoming).
+"Electoral Gifting and Personal Politics in Mongolia's Parliamentary Election Season" (co-authored with Tuya Shagdar), 2018, Central Asian Survey.

 "How Gifts Grant Candidates Power" (co-authored with Tuya Shagdar), 2016, Emerging Subjects Blog.